 How common is non-consensual tracking, monitoring and harassment among children in Australia?

-eSafety surveyed 3,454 Australian children aged 10 to 171 years to determine the prevalence of online experiences and harms, including non-consensual tracking, monitoring and harassment2.
+In late 2024 and early 2025, prior to the implementation of the social media age restrictions1, eSafety surveyed 3,454 Australian children aged 10 to 17 years2 to determine the prevalence and nature of online experiences and harms, including non-consensual tracking, monitoring and harassment.3

 38%

-of trans and gender-diverse children had at some point experienced non-consensual tracking, monitoring or harassment.
+of trans and gender-diverse children had experienced non-consensual tracking, monitoring or harassment.6

 (20% had experienced this in the past 12 months.)